Omni-guides/Tuxborn/README-New.md

 ### <ins>Wabbajack</ins>

 Tuxborn can only be installed using the Wabbajak application.
-There are different meethods required depending on if you are running the Wabbajack installation on Windows or Linux/Steam Deck.
+There are different methods required depending on if you are running the Wabbajack installation on Windows or Linux/Steam Deck.

 ### <ins>Steam Deck/Linux</ins>